-Her medical history revealed that she had multiple fractures of the upper and lower extremities during childhood, as well as skeletal deformities and bisphosphonate treatment.
-She had common craniofacial features including bluish sclera, disproportionally enlarged head compared to the body, triangular-shaped face, spine deformity.
+A 22-year-old girl was referred to the Clinic for Pediatric and Preventive Dentistry, School of Dental Medicine, University of Belgrade for dental treatment.
+She had been diagnosed with OI two days after birth.
+Postnatal skull radiography revealed constitutional bone fragility and decreased mineralisation and radiograph of the upper limbs showed left ulnar fracture with present mild angulation.
+Further examinations indicated that it was OI type III.
+In the medical history she had multiple fractures of upper and lower extremities during childhood as well as skeletal deformities and bisphosphonate treatment.
+She had common craniofacial features including bluish sclerae, disproportionally enlarged head compared to the body, triangular-shaped face, spine deformity.

-Clinical and radiographic examinations were performed to obtain a comprehensive evaluation of the maxillomandibular complex.
+Clinical and radiographic examinations were performed to obtain a comprehensive evaluation of maxillomandibular complex.
 Mandibular prognathism with excessive maxillary hypoplasia was noted.
-The facial appearance was irregular with disproportionate inferior third, and compression of the middle third.
+The facial appearance was irregular with disproportionate inferior third and compression of the middle third.
 Consequently, vertical occlusal dimension was lowered.

-The intraoral examination revealed DI.
+The intraoral examination revealed dentinogenesis imperfecta.
 In the upper jaw, the frontal segment was edentulous and in posterior segments the existing teeth had caries lesions and direct restorations.
 In the lower jaw, lateral incisors, canines, left first premolar and right second molar were present and had brown opalescent hue.
-Furthermore, gingival recession was found in the buccal region of both lower lateral incisors, and the rest of her teeth showed excessive inclination of the crown and rotation.
+Furthermore, gingival recession was found in the buccal region of both lower lateral incisors and the rest of teeth showed excessive inclination of the crown and rotation.
 Posterior segments of alveolar mandibular ridge were underdeveloped and thin (Figure 1).

 Panoramic radiograph was evaluated regarding abnormalities in crown and root shape, anomalies od pulp chamber and structure of the jaws.
-In both maxilla and mandible, severe deficiency of alveolar bone mass was present.
+In both, maxilla and mandible, severe deficiency of alveolar bone mass was present.
 Affected teeth had bulbous shaped crowns with constricted cementoenamel junction, short roots, and complete obliteration of the pulp chamber (Figure 2).

-Considering the patient's medical history and complexity of the condition, a therapy was based on minimally invasive dental procedures with minor trauma.
-The patient's expectations were analyzed, and various treatment options were discussed.
-Overall treatment involved five phases: I - preventive and prophylactic treatment, II - direct restorations of teeth 14, 15, 17, 24, 25, 26 with glass ionomer cement, III - extraction of teeth 23, 27, 47 under local anesthesia, IV - prosthodontic rehabilitation with removable partial dentures, V - maintenance and follow-up phase.
+Considering patient's medical history and complexity of the condition, a therapy was based on minimally invasive dental procedures with minor trauma.
+The expectations of the patient were analysed, and various treatment options were discussed.
+Overall treatment involved five phases: I - Preventive and prophylactic treatment, II - Direct restorations of teeth 14, 15, 17, 24, 25, 26 with glass ionomer cement, III - Extraction of teeth 23, 27, 47 in local anaesthesia, IV - Prosthodontic rehabilitation with removable partial dentures, V - Maintenance and follow-up phase.